A heart imaging test, often called a cardiac imaging test, is like taking a picture of your heart.

 There are several types of heart imaging tests.
 Your doctor will decide on the best test for an accurate diagnosis.
-Testing options may include:
+Cardiac testing options may include:

 Echocardiography uses high-frequency sound waves (ultrasound) to examine your heart.
 There are many different types of echocardiograms, such as:

 The type of echocardiogram used will depend on what your doctor is looking for.

 Yes.
 Both ECG and EKG are an accepted abbreviation for an electrocardiogram.